-48. Public debt accumulation and rising debt vulnerabilities over the past decade necessitate international and national efforts to strengthen debt management and debt transparency and responsible borrowing and lending.

-- a) We request the United Nations Secretary-General to create a working group to develop a set of principles on responsible sovereign lending and borrowing, building on the existing principles and guidelines, and design tools for continuous monitoring and assessment of their implementation across different stages of the sovereign debt cycle, including issuance, management, sustainability, repayment and restructuring. - b) We commit to enhanced parliamentary oversight and strengthened public investment management systems, with the aim to increase transparency and accountability over domestic and external debt issuance and use.
+- 48. Public debt accumulation and rising debt vulnerabilities over the past decade necessitate international and national efforts to strengthen debt management and debt transparency and responsible borrowing and lending. - a) We request the United Nations Secretary-General to create a working group in consultation with Member States, in order to develop a set of principles on responsible sovereign lending and borrowing, building on the existing-relevant principles and guidelines, and design tools for continuous monitoring and assessment of their implementation across different stages of the sovereign debt cycle, including issuance, management, sustainability, repayment and restructuring and relief, and to submit the principles to the General Assembly for its consideration and appropriate action. - b) We commit to enhanced parliamentary oversight and strengthened public investment management systems, with the aim to increase transparency and accountability over domestic and external debt issuance and use.
 We will scale up capacity building to support developing countries better manage their public debt, including domestic debt, and effectively invest borrowed resources. - c) We urge the creation of a single global central debt data registry, housed in a relevant international institution, to harmonize debt data reporting, and the streamlining of existing debt databases of international financial institutions and organizations.
-This will contribute to enhanced debt transparency by both borrowing countries and creditors by improving disclosure, reporting and data reconciliation. - d) We call on all creditors to include standardized state-contingent clauses in loan and debt contracts to ensure debt service standstills during times of crises that are not covered by standard force majeure clauses.
+This will contribute to enhanced debt transparency by both borrowing countries and creditors by improving disclosure, reporting and data reconciliation. - d) We call on all creditors to include standardized state-contingent clauses in loan and debt contracts all lending, including climate-resilient debt clauses, to ensure debt service standstills suspensions and reductions during times of crises, disasters and shocks that are not covered by standard force majeure clauses, especially when lending to developing countries vulnerable to natural hazards and the adverse impact of climate change.
 We commit to include such clauses in official lending.
 We invite the IMF in collaboration with other relevant international financial institutions to carry out analysis of obstacles and solutions to help mainstream state-contingent clauses into commercial debt contracts. - e) We encourage official lenders to increase lending in local currencies in developing countries to address currency risks and call for technical assistance to countries in special situations for issuing local currency debt in domestic markets and global financial markets. - f) We will strengthen measures to curb corrupt lending and borrowing, including through fully utilizing UNCAC and exploring a UNCAC protocol that makes such contracts unenforceable. - g) We encourage the creation of, and support existing, platforms for borrower countries to discuss technical issues, coordinate approaches, and share information and experiences in addressing debt challenges.